YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/03_frame_mojits.rst

       }

 #.
 Okay, we’re ready to view our application.
 Let’s take a look at the default
-   template that is rendered and attached to the page by HTMLFrameMojit by going to http://localhost:8666.
+   template that is rendered and attached to the page by ``HTMLFrameMojit`` by going to http://localhost:8666.
 The page doesn’t look very different, but take a look at the page source.
-You’ll see that the HTMLFrameMojit has created the HTML skeleton, inserted the value for the <title> element and attached our CSS and some JavaScript files.
+You’ll see that the ``HTMLFrameMojit`` has created the HTML skeleton, inserted the value for the <title> element and attached our CSS and some JavaScript files.

 #.
-To look at our custom template and CSS, append the query parameter ?view=custom.
+To look at our custom template and CSS, append the query parameter ``?view=custom``.
    You’ll see basically the same page with some shadowing.
 If you look at the page source again, you’ll see the custom CSS file now.